vieirads/100DaysOfCode/log.md

 **Thoughts:** I am feeling good about what I am learning.
 I am remembering some of the study that I saw during the course and getting a chance to better understand them.

 **Link to work:** https://codepen.io/dennersvieira/pen/QWyJodO

+### Day 24: July 22, 2020

+**Today's Progress:** Started to study JavaScript at **freeCodeCamp**.
+I want to learn more about how the dynamics of the pages work, and, of course, how can I implement them.

+**Thoughts:** Going throught the begginer's part.
+So far it is ok, since I already studied this part once.

+**Link to work:** no link for this part.